ThatKoalaGuy/ToDoCLI/README.md

 # ToDoCLI
 A simple Windows To-Do app that runs in the CLI.
-It -was built for the purpose of learning the C launguage.
+It was built for the purpose of learning the C launguage.

 ## Build instructions
 ```